 Unfortunately the building is completely surrounded by high vegetation; our photo is the best that could be obtained without trespassing.

 The 1891 census lists the pub in Willow Bank.
 This is shown as an area on the south side of Church Street, opposite St Mary's Church, on an 1886 map.
-However, this old OS map from about the end of the 19th century clearly shows the Duke Inn to be in the north-east of the settlement. larger map
+However, the old OS map from about the end of the 19th century clearly shows the Duke Inn to be in the north-east of the settlement.

 The pub was known as the Duke of Wellington before 1874.